ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-forensic-readiness-policy.md

 #### Deterrence

-IT Security awareness training ensures staff are aware of the ICT Security Acceptable Use Policy \[Ref, 2\] and that the MoJ has the right and ability to monitor all IT systems for conformance to this policy.
+IT Security awareness training ensures staff are aware of the [ICT Security Acceptable Use Policy][aup] and that the MoJ has the right and ability to monitor all IT systems for conformance to this policy.
 This may deter staff from inappropriate, illegal or malicious actions.
 Additionally, external awareness of MoJ system monitoring capability may also deter unauthorised users from attempting to access or attack MoJ facilities and IT systems.

 <table border='1'>
 <tr><td>POL.FRP.003: